mrbmc/mrbmc/src/posts/design-quality.md

 description: The hard truth about design is business constraints define the quality you can achieve.
 ---

-Last week, I had to downgrade a product design from tier one to tier two.
-Not because our design team lacked talent.
-The chipset couldn't handle the animations and resolution we wanted, and upgrading the hardware would price us out of our target market.
+Last week, I had to downgrade a product design from S tier to A tier.
+Not because our design team lacked talent, but because the chipset couldn't handle the animations and resolution we wanted.
+Upgrading the hardware would price us out of our target market.
 This chipset limitation didn't kill the design—it forced us to decide which three interactions mattered most.

 This illustrates a hard truth: market economics determine design quality more than designer skill.